Records with Sonobeat in 1971

 No commercial releases on Sonobeat Records

 Next thing we know, Bob Brown shows up again, recording a session for Sonobeat co-founder Bill Josey Sr. The session is mysteriously identified in the Sonobeat archives as "Kingfish (Bob Brown)".
-We take this to indicate that Bob is the leader of the band and, indeed, after auditioning the Kingfish master tape, we confirm that the Bob Brown in Kingfish is the same Bob Brown of the Conqueroo fame.
+We take this to indicate that Bob is the leader of the band and, indeed, after auditioning the Kingfish master tape, we confirm that the Bob Brown in Kingfish is the same Bob Brown of The Conqueroo fame.
+We further dig into Austin newspaper archives and find that Kingfish performs at various Austin night clubs for only about a three month span, and by September '71, Bob, along with former Whistler member Bob Dorman, has formed Moon Pie.

-The Kingfish half-inch 4-track master tape includes nine tracks: five vocals (all featuring Bob on lead) and four instrumentals, although it's not clear whether any or all of the instrumentals are the musical beds for unfinished vocals.
-We feel fairly certain all tracks are recorded at Sonobeat's studio in the KVET Building on North Lamar in Austin.
+The Kingfish half-inch 4-track master tape includes nine tracks: five vocals (all featuring Bob on lead) and four instrumentals, although it's not clear whether any or all of the instrumentals are the musical beds for vocals that are never overdubbed.
+The tracks are recorded at Sonobeat's studio in the KVET Building on North Lamar in Austin.
 Unfortunately, the names of the songs, composers, and other musicians in the band are not documented in the Sonobeat archives, but we believe some if not all songs are Bob Brown originals, since 1 to 3, the "B" side of Sonobeat's Conqueroo single, is his composition.

-With Kingfish, Bob takes off in a direction that The Conqueroo has occasionally but cautiously explored: country-rock.
-There are no stereo mix-downs of the Kingfish material in the Sonobeat library, although the master is recorded on Sonobeat's half-inch 4-track Scully 280 tape deck, so we're treating you to new stereo mixes created in 2014 by Sonobeat Historical Archives.
+With Kingfish, Bob briefly explores a musical genre into which The Conqueroo has occasionally cautiously dipped: country-rock.
+There are no stereo mix-downs of the Kingfish material in the Sonobeat library, although the master is recorded on Sonobeat's half-inch 4-track Scully 280 tape deck, so in 2014 we make new stereo mixes from which the excerpts below are taken.

 Bob Brown: guitar and vocals